blackpandan/coffee_shop/README.md

 - import the postman collection from ```./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json```

 - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).

+---
+## **API REFERENCE**
+---

+the api documentation is located [here](./backend/APIDOC.md)